qrtl/esh-custom/purchase_order_import/README.md

 =============

 * User should belong to 'Data Import' group.
 Adjust the user access right settings as necessary.
-* Select default journals (invoice journal and payment journal) in "Purchase Import Defaults" screen.
-The values are used to propose journals in "Purchase Data Import" wizard.
+* Set default values of the wizard in "Purchase Import Defaults" screen.
+ * Invoicing Control
+ * Invoice Journal
+ * Payment Journal

 Usage